 A total budget of $5 million is offered annually.
-Applications close early November of the prior year with program approval in June the following year.
+Applications close on 20 November of the prior year with program approval in June the following year.

 Submission of an application to the regional and statewide assessment panels does not guarantee funding of a project.
 Project approval is subject to funding availability and Ministerial approval.

 Funds are paid to the relevant school and the principal will be responsible for funds being used appropriately and to ensure the project is delivered within required departmental and legislative requirements.